Ari Ben-Menashe: Controversy

-2002 Arrest
+2002 arrest

 Ben-Menashe moved to Sydney, Australia, in 1992, then to Montreal, Quebec, Canada, where he married a Canadian woman and became a citizen.
 He was arrested in 2002 during acrimonious divorce proceedings and charged with assault, following complaints by his wife and mother-in-law, but he was subsequently acquitted.

 Documents obtained in 2002 by Canadian journalists under Canada's freedom of information legislation show that Ben-Menashe had a relationship with the Canadian government: "over 400 pages showing Ben-Menashe was regularly de-briefed by Canadian intelligence officers, plumbed about what he knew of the inner workings of the governments he was involved with."

 Firebombing

-In December 2012, Ben-Menashe's lavish home in Montreal was badly damaged by a firebomb.
+In December 2012, Ben-Menashe's home in Montreal was badly damaged by a firebomb.
 According to the National Post, Ben-Menashe suggested, "Someone had been out to get him."